Voice over and rates: hands of the loot!

 On the kitchen table, there's a mountain of cash - I let you guess the origin of this money.
 Next door, a party of youngsters, oblivious to this meeting.

 All of a sudden, a young drunk lady barges in the kitchen.
-She sees the money and not believing her eyes, touches the money.
-Instantly, one of the gangsters tells her rather rudely to get her hands of the loot.
-There you have it!
+She sees the pile of cash and not believing her eyes, touches the money.

 Today, we're talking cash, dough, bread, cabbage, cheddar, dosh, moolah, brass, bob

 Invariably, my answer is the same: the argument is fallacious.
 Either we're not ready to work professionally and we should ethically decline any request for a quote, or we're on the market as professionals and we charge a professional rate.
 In other words: we are not paid according to seniority, as we are at the French social security system.
 I don't know how I can be any clearer.
 Of course, some clowns who claim to be professional voice-over actors offer to work for a tip.
 Fortunately, most clients have ears, but sometimes you can still hear some gems...
-I talk about free voice-overs in my article entitled...
-Free voice-overs: at what price?.
+I talk about free voice overs in my article entitled...
+Free voice overs: at what price?.

 If a production company wants to employ us, understand one thing: it considers us to be professionals - and has the budget to do so.
 No producer would take the risk of employing amateurs and then being turned down by their client for the job by being seen - quite rightly - as a clown and shazam, goodbye client.
 The argument 'you have less experience so I'll pay you less' is, at best, a poor attempt at negotiation.